-The sweet and tangy chemicals that sum up the overall taste and content of coffee are absorbed readily faster than any other content present inside the ground.
+The sweet and tangy chemicals that sum up coffee’s overall taste and content are absorbed readily faster than any other content present inside the ground.

-Next, the water absorbs most of the insoluble chemicals and oils, which adds to the crema and creamy taste of coffee.
+Next, the water absorbs most of the insoluble chemicals and oils, adding to coffee’s crema and creamy taste.
 Finally, the least favorable taste—bitter tannins (a chemical present inside the coffee grounds)—is absorbed last.

 To avoid that from happening, you must stop the extraction process once all the oils are readily absorbed.
-Thus 25 seconds is the average extraction period recommended to avoid the extraction of tannins.
+This is why 25 seconds is the average extraction period recommended to avoid the extraction of tannins.

 What causes over-extraction?